nazodane/gsclock/README.md

 2. Download and install the Arduino IDE from [the official site](https://www.arduino.cc/en/software).

-3. Download the DHT-Sensors-Non-Blocking-1.0.4.zip file from [toannv17/DHT-Sensors-Non-Blocking (DHT_Async) releases](https://github.com/toannv17/DHT-Sensors-Non-Blocking/releases).

-4. Open the '''Arduino IDE'''.
+3. Open the '''Arduino IDE'''.

-5. Select ''Sketch'' -> ''Include Library'' -> ''Add .zip Library'' in Arduino IDE's menu, and then select DHT-Sensors-Non-Blocking-1.0.4.zip.

-6. Download ''[gsclock_arduino/gsclock_arduino.ino](https://raw.githubusercontent.com/nazodane/gsclock/main/gsclock_arduino/gsclock_arduino.ino)'', the source code for arduino (a.k.a. sketch).
+4. Download ''[gsclock_arduino/gsclock_arduino.ino](https://raw.githubusercontent.com/nazodane/gsclock/main/gsclock_arduino/gsclock_arduino.ino)'', the source code for arduino (a.k.a. sketch).

-7. Open the sketch in Arduino IDE and then upload the sketch to arduino device via Arduino IDE.
+5. Open the sketch in Arduino IDE and then upload the sketch to arduino device via Arduino IDE.

-8. Install chromium-chromedriver, the browser-based application environment, via apt.
+6. Install chromium-chromedriver, the browser-based application environment, via apt.
 ```bash
 sudo apt install chromium-chromedriver
 ```

-9. Install the main script of gsclock and its dependencies via pip!
+7. Install the main script of gsclock and its dependencies via pip!
 ```bash
 pip install git+https://github.com/nazodane/gsclock.git
 ```